 8. What are your Winter, Respite and Trial Stays?
 What is included?

 Short stays are available for any reason any time of the year at Cribbs Residential Center.
 For any stay you determine the length of time, and only pay for the days you’re here.
 Join us for a winter stay while the weather is bad.
 Think about a Trial stay to experience the life style of our Enhanced Living and Personal Care before committing to a permanent move.
 When your Caregiver is unavailable or on vacation, take your own as a Respite stay here at Wesbury.
 Simply bring your suitcase, and we will provide the rest.

 9. Do You Accept Pets?

 Fish, birds, cats and dogs are permitted at Thoburn Village.
 Cats, fish and birds are permitted at Cribbs Residential Center.
 Pets are not permitted at Grace Rehabilitation and Health Center.
 Pets are permitted to visit as long as their records and vaccines have been kept up-to-date.
 Please ask your Wesbury representative for the Pet Policy and guidelines.

 10. Does Medicare or Medicaid cover the costs?

 Unfortunately Medicare or Medicaid does not cover the costs for Enhanced Living and Personal Care.
 Medicare is assistance that pays for your loved one to get well in rehabilitation after they are discharged from the hospital.
-Medicaid is state funding available at the Skilled Nursing level of care, or through some Help at Home services for those with minimal or no resources.
+Medicaid is state funding available at the Skilled Nursing level of care, or through some Wesbury at Home services for those with minimal or no resources.

 11. Is there financial assistance for veterans?

 Yes, Veteran’s Aide and Attendance can help provide funds to pay for a veteran or spouse of a veteran that has served during wartime.
 Financial and physical requirements must be met in order to receive these benefits.
 Ask us today about how we can help.